GameServerManagers/LinuxGSM-Docs/commands/install.md

 drwxrwxr-x  6 nmrihserver nmrihserver 4096 Aug 19 16:00 steamcmd
 ```

-If some files/directory's are not owned use the `chown` command to correct this.
-Login as `root` and use the following command; changing the details to match your server
+If some files/directories are not owned by the correct user, use the `chown` command.
+Login as `root` and use the following command, changing the details to match your server

 `chown -R username:username /home/gameserver`